-Lizzie is a sociologist and cultural theorist whose research and writing focuses on LGBTQ relationships and families, childhood, and the role of media and cultural representations in identity-making.
+Lizzie is a cultural sociologist whose research and writing focuses on LGBTQ relationships and families, contemporary childhood, and the role of media and cultural representations in identity-making.
+She is interested in exploring participatory research methods and connecting everyday lived experiences of families to wider social and political trends.

 Lizzie joined Goldsmiths in September 2017.
-Before then she worked at the University of the West of England as a researcher on a project about bisexuality and relationships, and as tutor and lecturer at the University of Sussex.
+Before then she worked at the University of the West of England in Social Psychology, and at the University of Sussex in Media and Cultural Studies.
+She continues to draw on a range of disciplines in her research and teaching.

 Lizzie convenes the option module Childhood Matters, and teaches on Gender, Sexuality, and Media, and Research Methods.